fredericoramos78/nanoerp/README.md

-# Getting started with Play (Scala)
+# nanoERP - My test project for AngularMaterial

-This project demonstrate how to create a simple CRUD application with Play.
+This project demonstrate how to use AngularMaterial.